50 Let Pobedy: Characteristics

+The ship is equipped with an air bubbling system and water ballast located in between the inner and outer hulls to aide ice breaking capabilities.
+The air bubbling system uses from jets at 9m under the surface that can output up to 24 m³/s.

 Arctic tourism

 Since 1989 the nuclear-powered icebreakers have also been used for tourist purposes carrying passengers to the North Pole.
 Each participant pays up to US$45,000 for a cruise lasting two weeks.
-The Fiftieth Anniversary of Victory contains an accommodation deck customised for tourists.
+The Fiftieth Anniversary of Victory contains an accommodation deck customised for tourists, a helicopter deck suitable for Mil Mi-2 and Ka-32 helicopters for tours to remote islands and several Zodiac boats for transport to and from land.
+The ship has a capacity of 140 crew and 128 passengers.
+For entertainment, an athletic/exercise facility, a swimming pool, a library, a restaurant, a massage facility, and a music salon are onboard.

 Quark Expeditions chartered 50 Let Pobedy (which they refer to as 50 Years of Victory) for expeditions to the North Pole in 2008.
-The ship carried 128 guests in 64 cabins in five categories.

 As of February 2013, Quark Expeditions as well as international polar cruise company Poseidon Expeditions were both offering North Pole cruises on 50 Let Pobedy.
 On 30 July 2013 50 Let Pobedy reached the North Pole for the 100th time in the history of icebreaker navigation during one of Poseidon Expeditions cruises.